ashdavies/talks/2019-01-30-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ 2017 heavens opened, angels sang, prayers were answers

-^ Android team announced first class support in 2017
+^ Google announced first class support for Android in 2017

 ---